nvlaminc/Cenaero-TrailWorkshop2022/DimensionReduction/intro_analyses/Contents.md

 # Wavelet_Analysis.ipynb

-Demonstrates results for clustering after applying wavelet and autocorrelation transforms.
+Demonstrates results for clustering after applying pca, wavelet and autocorrelation transforms.
 Includes the removal of outliers based on Isolation Forest and series maximum / std values.

 Includes:

+Outlier removal

 Autocorrelation with 1-month lag + Kmeans and Spectral clustering